anaventura1811/sd-010-a-mysql-all-for-one/README.md

 ### MySQL All For One Project

-Este é o primeiro projeto do Módulo de Desenvolvimento da Trybe.
+Este é o primeiro projeto do Módulo de Desenvolvimento Back-End da Trybe.

 # Sumário